Is Rice Good or Bad for Weight Loss?

 White Rice vs Brown Rice for Weight Loss

-Rice isn’t inherently “bad” for weight loss—it’s all about type, portion, and pairing.
-Whole grain varieties like brown, wild, black, or red rice offer fiber, nutrients, and steady energy, while white or jasmine rice are great for quick fuel or sensitive digestion.
-Portion control and smart meal pairing with protein, veggies, and healthy fats are key.
-With the right choices, rice can absolutely fit into a balanced, sustainable weight loss plan without guilt.
+Rice isn’t inherently ‘bad’ for weight loss.
+It’s all about type, portion, and pairing.
+Whole grain varieties like brown, wild, black, or red rice offer fibre, nutrients, and steady energy, while white or jasmine rice are great for quick fuel or sensitive digestion.

 About Dr Nick Fuller